Azure/azure-powershell/src/DataProtection/docs/exports/Initialize-AzDataProtectionBackupInstance.md

 ## PARAMETERS

 ### -DatasourceId
-ARM ID of the datasource to be protected
+ID of the datasource to be protected

 ```yaml
 Type: System.String